 Shippers maintain that non-harmonisation of tariffs means that shippers are unable to benchmark different gas transportation routes or unable to compare tariffs across different market routes for the same period of time.
-Harmonisation would promote more competition between TSOs within the EU Member States.
-It could also help to decrease their administrative burden.
+Harmonisation would promote more competition between TSOs within the Member States.
+It could also help to decrease Shippers' administrative burden.

 ii.
-Bundle Products:
+Bundled Products:

 The current situation implies complexity with regard to the commercialisation of bundled products.
-Stakeholders want to be able to assess the development of the future tariffs for the upcoming periods on both sides of national borders, which is complicated and difficult to carry out with the existence of different tariff setting years on either side of an IP.
+Stakeholders want to be able to assess the development of the future tariffs for the upcoming periods on both sides of national borders, which is complicated and difficult to carry out with the existence of different tariff setting years on either side of an IP connecting adjacent entry-exit systems of the two Member States.